TheNoob27/starboard-guide/tutorials/customising-the-starboard-message.md

 {% hint style="success" %}
 And that's it!
-This is all possible ways of customising the embed.
+These are all the possible ways of customising the embed.
 There could be more to come soon!
 {% endhint %}